keriyha/coffee-kiosk-db/README.md

 Open SQL Server Management Studio (SSMS) and execute the scripts in this order:

-01_create_database.sql – Create the CoffeeKioskDB database
+01_schema_tables_constraints.sql – Create the CoffeeKioskDB database,ck schema, tables, primary keys, and indexes

-02_create_schema_and_tables.sql – Create ck schema, tables, primary keys, and indexes
+02_coffee_seed_data.sql –  Insert sample data for customers, products, stores, and orders

-03_insert_seed_data.sql – Insert sample data for customers, products, stores, and orders
+03_view_analytics.sql – Create analytical views (ck.vw_daily_sales, ck.vw_top_products, ck.vw_margin)

-04_create_views.sql – Create analytical views (ck.vw_daily_sales, ck.vw_top_products, ck.vw_margin)
+04_coffee_proc_place_oreder.sql

 ⚙️ If you see an error such as “Invalid object name 'vw_daily_sales’”, ensure you reference it as ck.vw_daily_sales.